 There will be no additional charges for a LOA.
+If the Student fails to return from a leave of Absence (LOA) on the documented return date, the student will be terminated from school as of the date the student began the LOA.
+If the Student fails to contact the School Financial Services Leader in regards to not returning from a LOA or extending the

-If the student fails to return or contact the School Financial Services Leader on the documented return date or take an unapproved LOA, the student will be considered to have withdrawn from school as of that date the student began the LOA.
-The withdrawal date for the purpose of calculating a refund is always the student's last day of attendance.
+LOA, the student will be terminated from school as of the date the student began the LOA.
+The termination date for the purpose of calculating a refund is always the student's last date of attendance.
+A Student may not take an unapproved LOA.